-Use this procedure (menu item A4.1 Standard Setup) to change the length unit, tank type, tank height (this includes the stilling well diameter and stilling well height if Tank Type is set to "Stilling Well"), current output variable, 0% range, 100% range, current output range and error function.
+Use this procedure (menu item A4.1 Standard Setup) to change the length unit, tank type, tank height, current output variable, 0% range, 100% range, current output range and error function.
 Values and parameters that can be changed are shown between the " ... " marks in the illustrations that follow.
 Push the keypad buttons in the correct sequence: